teddywing/vim-ls-grep/README.md

 Provide support for grepping `:ls` output.
 Say you have 20 buffers open.
 To find the buffer id of a file, filtering visually can take a long time.
 This plugin allows you to filter the output to only show the lines matching your search term.

+Fortunately or unfortunately this plugin is not as useful now that I know `:b` can take a buffer name, but who knows?
+Maybe it will still come in handy.

 ## Usage